Cordtus/the-tipooor/README.md

 ### 'Vouch' for other users

-However, sometimes the limits are too low and this can become a barrier to development.
-In order to bypass this limit, one user can "vouch" for another using the `/vouch` commmand.
+Sometimes the limits are too low, and can become a barrier to development.
+To bypass this limit, one user can "vouch" for another using the `/vouch` commmand.
 To do this, simply reply `/vouch` to the (denied) `/faucet` request message of another user and it will send another serving of tokens to the wallet they requested for.

 Conditions: